HanimHank/recircle-cup/_posts/2017-09-21-avoid-leakage.markdown

 If you experience leakage using Recircle Cup, here are some possible reasons with solutions to make your period leakage-free.

-### Your Recircle Cup’s fold did not open inside your vagina.
+### 1. Your Recircle Cup’s fold did not open inside your vagina

 Some women have strong vaginal muscles that push against the walls of the menstrual cup as you put the cup in.
 This inhibits your cup from opening up properly.
 You will know when the cup is open, as you'll feel a suction and it will be quite hard to pull the cup out.
 If you don't feel this, do the following.